-The government monitored internet communications, such as blogs and discussion groups, for defamation and generalized security reasons.
-The Ministry of Communications continued to block websites considered to "incite terrorism and instability" and required internet service providers to block websites that "violate [the country's] customs and traditions."
-The government prosecuted and punished individuals for the expression of political or religious views via the internet, including by e-mail and social media, based on existing laws related to libel, national unity, and national security.
+The government continued to monitor internet communications, such as blogs and discussion groups, for defamation and generalized security reasons.
+The Ministry of Communications blocked websites considered to "incite terrorism and instability" and required internet service providers to block websites that "violate [the country's] customs and traditions."
+The government prosecuted and punished individuals for the expression of political or religious views via the internet, including by email and social media, based on existing laws related to libel, national unity, and national security.
 The government prosecuted some online bloggers under the 2006 Printing and Publishing Law and the National Security Law.
+Individuals must receive a license from the Ministry of Information to establish a website.